 For many victims and activists, the Human Rights Council is a vital platform for denouncing abuses of power and achieving progress in their countries.
 Its success depends on its membership and each Member State’s commitment to promoting and protecting human rights both at home and abroad.
 Each year, in October, all 193 UN Member States renew nearly one-third of the Human Rights Council seats.
-In 2026, 14 candidates will run for 14 seats.
-Therefore, the process is not competitive and can hardly be considered an election.
+In 2026, 14 candidates will run.

 The election will happen in October 2026 in New York and will be broadcasted through the UN Web TV.
 Follow the event live: